-Sexual abuse is any form of sexual violence, including rape, child molestation, and similar forms of non-consensual sexual contact.
-Most sexual abuse experts agree that sexual abuse is never only about sex.
-Instead, it is an attempt to gain power over victims.
+Sexual abuse is any form of sexual violence, including rape, child molestation, incest, and similar forms of non-consensual sexual contact.
+Most sexual abuse experts agree sexual abuse is never only about sex.
+Instead, it is often an attempt to gain power over others.

-Therapy can also be helpful when sexual abuse was experienced in one's past.
-Some therapists specialize in addressing the trauma of sexual assault, and long-term assistance may be beneficial to some survivors of sexual abuse.
+Therapy can also be helpful for those who experienced sexual abuse in the past.
+Some therapists specialize in addressing the trauma of sexual assault.
+Long-term assistance may be beneficial to some survivors of sexual abuse.

-Sexual abuse and sexual assault are umbrella terms used to refer to a number of sexual crimes.
+Sexual abuse and sexual assault are umbrella terms used to refer to multiple crimes.
 These crimes include:

 - Child molestation: Child molestation is any sexual contact with a child.
 Many children who are molested are too young to know what is happening and may not fight back.
 Some abusers use the child's cooperation in these cases as "evidence" that no one was harmed.
 Examples of child molestation might include fondling or demanding sexual favors from a child.